 Travel with a 50mm lens to Customise Photography Private Tour Singapore

-For my private photography tour in Singapore, although I usually recommend guests to bring a 70–200mm lens and a wide-angle lens — that combination is more than enough to cover the city.
+For my private Singapore photo tour, although I usually recommend guests to bring a 70–200mm lens and a wide-angle lens — that combination is more than enough to cover the city.
 Of course, this suggestion is only for those who already own these lenses.
 There is another group of photographers, who prefers shooting with a fixed lens, like a 35mm, 50mm, or 85mm, feel free to bring it along.
 I’d rather you use what you’re comfortable with, instead of adjusting to gear you rarely utilize — especially when you’re traveling overseas.

 Above all, I encourage my guests to travel light.
 Carrying a heavy backpack for 3.5 hours under Singapore’s heat and humidity can be draining, especially if you’re not acclimatized.
 A lighter setup means you can focus on enjoying the experience, seeing creatively, and capturing great shots — instead of worrying about gear.